Date of Award

 Master of Second Language Teaching (MSLT)

 In this portfolio, the author examines what she considers to be good language teaching.
 The centerpiece of the portfolio is the teaching philosophy which discusses what the author believes constitutes effective language teaching such as using different teaching methods (such as task-based instruction), following the TESOL standards and the Standards for Foreign Language Learning (SFLL), and promoting authenticity in the classroom.
 The artifacts are papers I wrote for the MSLT program which support the author’s teaching philosophy.
 The culture artifact emphasizes pragmatic transfer from the first language to English.
 The literacy artifact examines different methods of improving vocabulary acquisition.
 The language artifact discusses my reflections on issues faced when teaching adult ESL students.
 In addition to the artifacts, the author includes a reflection of her teaching based on a video recording of her teaching a Spanish 1010 class.
 Finally, in the annotated bibliography, she highlights the articles and books which were most influential for her in developing her teaching philosophy and artifacts.

 Whiteley Child, Lea Marie, "Addressing the Diverse Needs of Adults ESL and FL Students" (2012).
 All Graduate Plan B and other Reports.
-Paper 139.
+139.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .